TianpeiLuke/SelfStudyNotes/obsidian-vault/Research, Product and Readings/Reading Literature Notes/Self-Education, Learning, Reading, Writing, Listening/How to Take Smart Note Chapter Part 3.md

 	- This section discuss the way to *develop ideas* and ***nurture creativity*** using Zettelkasten:
 		- **Develop Topics**: It is recommended to keep index cards in slip box to allow fast retrieval of topic relevant information.
 Be careful and selective when choosing keywords as tags in index card.
 Adding a new overview note when the structure of topic is adjusted.

 		- **Make Smart Connections**: Discussions on several types of connections in digital and physical Zettelkasten.
-It discussed the link change to accommodate an update of knowledge and understanding.
+It discussed the link change to accommodate an update of knowledge and understanding. [[Building a Second Brain Chapter Summary 1]]

 		- **Compare, Correct and Differentiate**: Comparing notes help us to spot our *bias and mistakes* in the past and to *differentiate similar concepts, cases and arguments*.
 It helps us to detect the *contradictions, paradoxes or oppositions* in the knowledge base,